-The executive directors meet with senior management in the Group and across our operating companies, both formally and informally, on a regular basis.
-We believe that this devolved management structure enables the Group to be managed in an effective way and allows the right balance between local and Group initiatives.
-It also ensures the Board remains well informed about our operating companies, colleagues, customers and all our stakeholders, so we can respond proactively to the changing dynamics of the business and society.
+that this devolved management structure enables the right balance between local and Group initiatives.
+It also ensures the Board remains well informed about our operating companies, colleagues, customers and all our changing dynamics of the business and society.

 A world where every journey is taken care of